Csun1992/Decision-Tree-Stock-Prediction/README.md

 # Project Purpose
-We predict stock price moving direction with K-means clustering and support vector machine
+We predict stock price moving direction with K-means clustering and decision trees

+# Dependencies
+- Numpy
+- sckit-learn

 # Detailed Description of the Machine Learning Algorithm
 In this project, we predict the direction of stock price movement in the future months.
 So essentially, it is a classification problem.